ksethi/Static-Site/source/_posts/2012-08-15-importance-of-planning.markdown

 ***The methods discussed within this post are heavily skewed towards the agile development methodology.***

-At the planing stage, it is important to consider several factors that could heavily affect the outcome of your product.
+At the planning stage, it is important to consider several factors that could heavily affect the outcome of your product.
 When building my website I had to take the following 3 factors into account.

 + **Features:**